-In 2007 a fire caused extensive damage to three decks, but thanks to the Heritage Lottery Fund, was restored once more and reopened to the public in 2012.
+The Cutty Sark faced a setback in 2007 when a fire caused substantial damage to three decks.
+However, thanks to the support of the Heritage Lottery Fund, the ship underwent another meticulous restoration and reopened to the public in 2012.

 Explore the ship